Independence in Infinite Probabilistic Databases: Countable Probabilistic Databases

 \subsection{Approximate Query Evaluation}

-For query evaluation in finite PDBs, the PDB can be given as part of the input by just specifying the list of facts together with their marginal probabilities.
-For analyzing complexity one typically assumes that occurring probabilities are rational \cite{Gradel+1998,DalviSuciu2012}.
+Query evaluation in infinite PDBs is not the main focus of this paper and remains an object of future study for the most part.
+Nevertheless, we present two first results on query evaluation in infinite tuple-independent PDBs highlighting the bounds of possibility as well as connections to query evaluation in finite (tuple-independent) PDBs.
+For query evaluation in finite tuple-independent PDBs, the PDB can be given as part of the input by just specifying the list of facts together with their marginal probabilities, as seen in \cref{ex:order}.
+For analyzing complexity it is typically assumed that all occurring marginal probabilities (and thus, in the finite, all instance probabilities) are rational \cite{Gradel+1998,DalviSuciu2012}.
 As our PDBs can be countably infinite, we need to comment on the data model.
 The basic assumption replacing the exhausting list of fact probabilities is that given a fact, we can determine its marginal probability in the input PDB.

+The first result we give states that we can compute additive approximations of the probability of Boolean query in countably infinite $\TI$-PDBs.
+We first introduce this statement with respect to an oracle mechanism for accessing fact probabilities, implying that this result is independent of the concrete representation.

 Let $\D = (\DB, P)$ be a PDB.
-We say an algorithm \emph{has oracle access to $\D$} (cf. \cite[Section 3.4]{AroraBarak2009}), if it can query a black box \begin{enumerate} \item to obtain $P( f )$ given a fact $f$; and \item to obtain $\sum_{ f \in \Facts } P( f )$. \end{enumerate} In employing such an oracle mechanism we avoid the discussion of representation issues at this point.
+We say an algorithm \emph{has oracle access to $\D$} (cf. \cite[Section 3.4]{AroraBarak2009}), if it can query a black box \begin{enumerate} \item to obtain $P( f )$ given a fact $f$; and \item to obtain $\sum_{ f \in \Facts(\D) } P( f )$. \end{enumerate} In employing such an oracle mechanism we avoid the discussion of representation issues at this point.